Grading every Premier League team's 2024/25 season

 Ipswich Town

-Currently among the favourites to be relegated to the Championship, Ipswich's young squad has found adapting to the top flight more difficult than many people would've expected, managing just four wins so far.
+Now preparing for another season in the Championship, Ipswich's young squad has found adapting to the top flight more difficult than many people would've expected, managing just four wins so far.

 Leicester City

-Last year's Championship winners, Leicester City haven't caused many teams too much trouble this season, picking up just four wins and breaking an unwanted Premier League record after losing seven consecutive home games without scoring.
+Last year's Championship winners, Leicester City haven't caused many teams too much trouble this season, picking up just five wins and breaking an unwanted Premier League record after losing seven consecutive home games without scoring.

 The Foxes hoped a change of manager might turn their season around in November, but Ruud Van Nistelrooy's appointment hasn't had the desired effect, with Leicester now officially relegated and facing an immediate return to the Championship.